 For a clear, crisp and poised performer The Zeppelin delivers terrific sound – and, with the Music app, it’s easier than ever to play your music with little delay.

 If you want Chromecast There’s currently no support for Google’s streaming connection, which may irk Android users who prefer Chromecast over Bluetooth.

 The Zeppelin lives up to the high standards of the previous entries in the series, delivering an experience that satisfies both on the audio front and in usability terms with the Music app.

 Some may pine for physical ports, but the streaming approach makes sense – and with the number of wireless sources and streaming services the Zeppelin plugs into, there’s enough to cover most people’s needs.
-Only the lack of Chromecast stops this from being a complete system.
+Only the lack of Chromecast stops this from being a one-stop streaming system.

 Regardless, the audio performance is big, loud and offers plenty of fidelity to bring your music streaming library to life.
 This Zeppelin showcases plenty of élan and an audio performance I’d class as terrific.

 We test every wireless speaker we review thoroughly over an extended period of time.
 We use industry standard tests to compare features properly.
 We’ll always tell you what we find.
 We never, ever, accept money to review a product.

 Find out more about how we test in our ethics policy.